PoisotLab/2015_ms_datamining/ms.md

 them in a way that allows direct testing of proposals stemming from theory.
 To us, this opens no less than a new way for ecologists to ask critical research questions, spanning from the local to the global, and from the organismal to the ecosystemic, scales.
-Indeed, we live in a data-rich world, and a very large amount of these data can now *easily* be collected, reducing the need for additional costly and time-consuming sampling.
-More importantly, this allows *rapid* evaluation of both climate change scenarios [@albo14] and hypotheses.
-In this contribution, we (i) outline the basic approach of integrating data from a variety of sources (both in terms of provenance, and type of ecological information), (ii) identify technical bottlenecks, (iii) discuss issues related to scientific ethics and best practice, and (iv) provide clear recommendations moving forward.
-Although we work on a real-life example, the objective of this paper is to highlight the way different tools can be integrated in a single study, and to discuss the current limitations of this approach.
+Here, we (i) outline approaches for integrating data from a variety of sources (both in terms of provenance, and type of ecological information), (ii) identify technical bottlenecks, (iii) discuss issues related to scientific ethics and best practice, and (iv) provide clear recommendations moving forward with these approaches at larger scales.
+Although we illustrate the principles and proposed approaches with a real-life example, the objective of this paper is to highlight the way different tools can be integrated in a single study, and to discuss the current limitations of this approach.
+This approach can, for example, prove particularly fruitful if it allows to either offer new interpretation of well-described macroecological relationships, or to provide test of hypotheses coming from theoretical work.

 # An illustrative case-study